RoganDawes/P4wnP1/README.md

 - Plug and Play install of HID device on Windows (already working on Windows 7 and Windows 10)
 - Covert channel based on raw HID (already working)
-- synchronous data transfer with 3,2KBytes/s oer HID (already working, fast enough for shells or low traffic TCP applications)
+- synchronous data transfer with 3,2KBytes/s over HID (already working, fast enough for shells or low traffic TCP applications)
 - Stack to handle HID communication and deal with HID data fragmentation (partially implemented)
 - in memory PowerShell Payload - nothing is written to disk (already working, needs to be minified)
-- Payload to talk from the host to a shell on P4wnP1 from PowerShell on pure HID (needs to be implemented)
+- Payload to talk from the host to a shell on P4wnP1 via PowerShell on pure HID (needs to be implemented)
 - Payload to bridge an Airgap target, by relaying a shell over raw HID and provide it from P4wnP1 via WiFi or Bluetooth (not implemented, needs Pi Zero W)